Skip to content

 Using the credential_endpoint from the metadata of the credential issuance service, the wallet requests a credential by providing the following information:

-• Proof: A proof that shows that the owner possesses the private-public-key pair used to sign the JWT proof.
+• proof: A proof that shows that the owner possesses a private-public key pair, which will be used for holder binding within the issued credential.
+Note: The private key is used to sign the proof JWT.

 The proof consists of the following information in the body: